-The period of performance of any contract resulting from this RFQ is tentatively scheduled to begin on or about August 1, 2023, and end on or about July 31, 2024.
-The option to extend any contract resulting from this procurement shall be at the sole discretion of OSPI.
+The period of performance of any contract resulting from this RFQ is tentatively scheduled to begin on or about August 1, 2024, and end on or about July 31, 2025.
+Amendments extending the period of performance, if any, shall be at the sole discretion of OSPI.

-As such, OSPI reserves the right to amend to extend the contract for one (1) additional contract year through 2025.
+As such, OSPI reserves the right to amend to extend the contract for three (3) additional contract years through 2025-26, 2026-27 and 2027-28.
 Decision to amend shall be based on sustained satisfactory performance as decided by the Contract Manager, successful completion of project objectives, and availability of funding.
 If OSPI provides a renewal notice to the Contractor, the Contractor shall be obligated to enter into a contract with the same fiscal obligations as the previous Contract year, provided that OSPI and Contractor shall negotiate any revision of additional services or goals beyond those encompassed in the previous Contract.